exasol/public-knowledgebase/Database-Features/what-is-union-all-join-inversion.md

 ## Answer: Why

-Table operators (UNION, MINUS, INTERSECT) are powerful tools, but in Exasol they come with some drawbacks:
+Table operators (`UNION`, `MINUS`, `INTERSECT`) are powerful tools, but in Exasol they come with some drawbacks:

-Those operations act as *materialization barriers*: At query execution time, the result of the operation is always fully materialized in a temporary table (tmp_subselect) before the remainder of the query can be processed.
+Those operations act as *materialization barriers*: At query execution time, the result of the operation is always fully materialized in a temporary table (tmp_subselect, see profile examples below) before the remainder of the query can be processed.

 Exasol versions prior to 8.34.0 already do their best to reduce the footprint of the operation by removing unused columns ("select list elimination") and pushing applicable filters into each of the operands ("filter propagation").

-**However**, one frequently used type of filter is *not applicable* to filter propagation: a "filter join":
+**However**, one frequently used type of filter is *not applicable* to filter propagation: a "filter join" as shown in the following example.

 ```sql
 WITH sales_and_returns AS (